conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 In code, this mapping is called `second`.
 So `second[W0] = [W1]	`.

-C) The most critical step: Because this is a second order markov chain, we create all possible mappings from **2** words to the next word
+* The most critical step: Because this is a second order markov chain, we create all possible mappings from **2** words to the next word
 <pre>
 Like this:
 	(W0, W1) -> [W4]